rauc/rauc/docs/reference.rst

 **[update] section**

+This section contains some high-level information about the bundle.

-``compatible``
+``compatible`` (mandatory)
-  A user-defined compatible string that must match the compatible string of the system the bundle should be installed on.
+  A user-defined compatible string that must match the RAUC compatible string of the system the bundle should be installed on.

 ``version``
   A free version field that can be used to provide and track version